 I’m working on the latest book and it is not going well.
-I don’t have writer’s block, I think it is more a case of self-doubt.
+I don’t have writer’s block, I think it is more a case of self-doubt, laced with a healthy dose of second-guessing.
 It’s why I can’t concentrate.

 I think I’d be happier in a garret somewhere channeling van Gogh’s rage.

-Lesson learned – don’t delete, save it to a text file so it can be retrieved when sanity returns.
+Lesson learned – don’t delete in haste or anger or when tired, save it to a text file so it can be retrieved when sanity returns.

 I was not happy with the previous start.
 Funny about that, because until a few weeks ago I thought the start was perfect.